-Thus it is hard to determine the exact duration of your hospital stay when so many factors need to be considered.
+- Thus it is hard to determine the exact duration of your hospital stay when so many factors need to be considered.

 For complete care and protection, you might find yourself in either an intensive care unit (ICU) or in a high dependency unit for recovery (HDU) where an anesthetist and a neurosurgeon monitor your medical progress.
 A lot depends on the way you respond to the treatment.

 After a few days go by, doctors and your loved ones take care by preventing you from straining your mind or body.
 This is very important as intracranial pressure is related to exertion.

 You’ll be advised to lie with your head raised to curb the brain swelling.
 Rest is essential but you will be still be encouraged to move your extremities at frequent intervals so as to keep the blood circulation smooth and avoid limb stiffening.

 Rehabilitation after Surgery

-An occupational therapist bases his/ her therapy on their assessment of your ability to carry out certain activities that are done on a daily basis (for example- taking a shower, dressing, etc).
+Occupational therapist bases his/ her therapy on their assessment of your ability to carry out certain activities that are done on a daily basis (for example- taking a shower, dressing, etc).